Rust unit testing: simplify your tests

 }

-Add an implementation block that defines set_up()
+Add an implementation block that defines set_up(), which creates the instance of the Supervillain, and teardown(),

-, that, for the moment, we leave empty.
+which, for the moment, we leave empty.

 impl Context {